Whole Foods calls supplier summit amid Amazon angst

 Several mid-sized suppliers told Reuters they supported Whole Foods' efforts to date.

-"We have a chance to move faster," said Califia Farms Chief Executive Doug Steltenpohl, among those who said he planned to attend the summit.
+"We have a chance to move faster," said Califia Farms Chief Executive Greg Steltenpohl, among those who said he planned to attend the summit.

 Califia sells almond milk and bottled coffee drinks at Whole Foods and on Amazon.com, which recently invited the Los Angeles-based company to be one of 52 brands to be featured on Amazon Launchpad, a new marketing service that aims to connect brands with Amazon shoppers.